dendronhq/dendron-site/vault/dendron.journal.2021.02.20.migration.md

 We recently ( 2021.02.13 ) upgraded Dendron's backend to use [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).

-This comes with a bunch of [[performance and size improvements|dendron.release.changelog#house-cleaning]] when developing Dendron.
+This comes with a bunch of [[performance and size improvements|changelog#house-cleaning]] when developing Dendron.

 If you currently have Dendron checked out, you'll need to run the following commands to migrate over to using the yarn build method.